4 Best Telecaster Pickups to Give Your Guitar That Classic Tone

 However, not many Tele pickups are able to emulate the classic twangy sound, and with many manufacturers promising that, it can be easy to become lost and make the wrong choice.
 To guide you through the process, I’ve chosen some of the best Telecaster pickups on the market that are sure to provide you with the classic Tele sound.

-My Favorites - 4 of the Best Telecaster Pickups
+4 Best Telecaster Pickups - My Favorites

 Here are my favorite Tele pickups that will give you the distinguished bright sound Telecaster is famous for.